-Overall, the interaction term in the interaction representation is given as an expansion of the instantaneous eigenoperators $\hat{F}_k\b{ \v\chi\b t,0}$, dependent weakly on time trough $\v \chi \b t $.
-Now, we substitute Eq. \eqref{eq:H_int_gen} into Eq. \eqref{eq:QMME} and expand $\Lambda_{nk}\b{t-s}$ up to first order in $s$ near the instantaneous time $t$
+Overall, the interaction term in the interaction representation is given as an expansion of the instantaneous eigenoperators $\hat{F}_k\b{ \v\chi\b t,0}$, depending weakly on time trough $\v \chi \b t $.
+Now, we substitute Eq. \eqref{eq:H_int_gen} into Eq. \eqref{eq:QMME} and expand $\Lambda_{nk}\b{t-s}$ to first order in $s$ near the instantaneous time $t$

 This approximation is justified if the bath dynamics are fast relative to the change in $\Lambda_{nk}\b t$, or alternatively, the change in the driving.
-In this regime, when $s$ is comparable to the bath typical timescale, $s\sim\tau_B$, or greater, the contribution to the integral is negligible due to the fast decay of the bath correlation functions (Markovianity of the bath).
-In addition, from the inertial condition, the coefficients $\xi_{nk}$ and eigenoperators $\hat{F}_k$ depend weakly on time (only through $\v{\chi}\b t$) enabling the approximation $\xi\b{t-s}\approx \xi\b t$ and $\hat{F}_k\b{\v{\chi}\b{t-s}}\approx \hat{F}_k\b{\v{\chi}\b t}$.
+In this regime, when $s$ is comparable, or greater than, the bath typical timescale, $s\sim\tau_B$, the contribution to the integral is negligible due to the fast decay of the bath correlation functions (Markovianity of the bath).
+In addition, from the inertial condition, the coefficients $\xi_{nk}$ and eigenoperators $\hat{F}_k$ depend weakly on time (only through $\v{\chi}\b t$), enabling the approximations $\xi\b{t-s}\approx \xi\b t$ and $\hat{F}_k\b{\v{\chi}\b{t-s}}\approx \hat{F}_k\b{\v{\chi}\b t}$.
 These approximations are justified for Markovian dynamics.

-We now preform the rotating wave approximation, which terminates non-conserving energy terms.
-Finally, after some algebraic manipulations, in the spirit of Ref. \cite{breuer2002theory}, the non-adiabatic master equation is obtained
+We now perform the rotating wave approximation, which terminates non-conserving energy terms.
+Finally, in the spirit of Ref. \cite{breuer2002theory} and neglecting the Lamb-shift term, the non-adiabatic master equation becomes

 with